rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230713_New York Times Podcasts.md

 *  Was affirmative action also a play there?
 *  Do you have any sense of that?
 *  Oh, yeah.
-*  Yeah.
-*  I remember really clearly my Haverford interview where the interviewer was asking me about
+*  I remember really clearly my Haverford interview
-*  my hobbies.
+*  where the interviewer was asking me about my hobbies,
-*  And I mentioned I used to do competitive bass fishing tournaments really seriously.
+*  and I mentioned I used to do competitive bass fishing tournaments
-*  Oh, my gosh.
-*  Wow.
+*  really seriously all over the Northeast.
-*  And so I was actually, to my knowledge, the youngest person to go to the state championship
+*  And so I was actually, to my knowledge,
-*  when I was 16.
+*  the youngest person to go to the state championship when I was 16.
-*  And she thought that was delightful.
+*  And she thought that was delightful,
-*  But she said a number of things along the lines of that's very a curious hobby for someone
+*  but she said a number of things along the lines of,
-*  of your background.
+*  that's a very curious hobby for someone of your background.
-*  I didn't really know what she meant by my background because I'm from an area where
+*  I didn't really know what she meant by my background
-*  a lot of people fish.
+*  because I'm from an area where a lot of people fish.
-*  So I thought I had the exact background for someone who would do this kind of thing.
+*  So I thought I had the exact background for someone
+*  who would do this kind of thing.
 *  And I gradually came to realize she meant my racial background.
 *  A black fisherman was not something they ran into a lot.
 *  And she really fixated on that, asked me a ton of questions about it.
 *  And I think it was one of the reasons they were interested in me.
 *  She thought I had a curious background, she kept saying.
-*  Based on the tone of my conversation with the admissions officer, it was very clear
+*  Based on the tone of my conversation with the admissions officer,
-*  that they were very excited to be talking to a person of color, especially a person
+*  it was very clear to me that they were very excited to be talking
+*  to a person of color, especially a person of color
-*  of color that had scores they were excited about.
+*  that had scores they were excited about.
-*  Well, how did that make you feel?
-*  What did you think about that?
-*  I've always had mixed feelings about affirmative action, very grateful for it.
+*  I've always had mixed feelings about affirmative action,
-*  I think it's important.
-*  I think it's necessary.
+*  very grateful for it, I think it's important, I think it's necessary.
-*  But it's also just uncomfortable to realize you are somewhere whether you deserve to be
+*  But it's also just uncomfortable to realize you are somewhere,
-*  there or not because of the color of your skin.
+*  whether you deserve to be there or not, because of the color of your skin.
-*  As I left Haverford and went on to my PhD program, I began tutoring the first summer
+*  As I left Haverford and went on to my PhD program,
-*  after grad school as a way to make extra money during the summers.
+*  I began tutoring the first summer after grad school
+*  as a way to make extra money during the summers.
-*  And it was really once I started tutoring that I became fully aware of the extent to
+*  And it was really once I started tutoring that I became fully aware
-*  which affirmative action seemed to have gone off the rails and really problematic and quite
+*  of the extent to which affirmative action seemed to have gone off the rails
-*  disturbing directions.
+*  and really problematic and quite disturbing directions.
-*  You know, I was somebody getting a literature PhD.
+*  You know, I was somebody getting a literature PhD,
-*  My bread and butter was helping them with their writing and their college essay in particular.
+*  my bread and butter was helping them with their writing
+*  and their college essay in particular.
-*  And I came to realize very swiftly that this intense concern about leveraging, minimizing
+*  And I came to realize very swiftly that this intense concern about leveraging,
-*  or maximizing one's identity in ways that would be legible and beneficial in the admissions
+*  minimizing or maximizing one's identity in ways that would be legible
-*  process was something most of these students seem to have in mind.
+*  and beneficial in the admissions process was something
+*  most of these students seem to have in mind.
-*  Do you remember, Tyler, the first time you started encountering this?
+*  I was a student of the University of Michigan,
+*  and one of the most prominent students seemed to have in mind.
 *  Yeah, absolutely.
-*  The first student I encountered who had this mindset was a Chinese American student who
+*  The first student I encountered who had this mindset
-*  I tutored in Queens.
+*  was a Chinese-American student who I tutored in Queens.
 *  And I arrived and she has all our materials.
-*  And she wanted me to look through them.
+*  And she wanted me to look through them,
-*  And she asked me to read them to make sure they didn't seem too Asian.
+*  and she asked me to read them to make sure they didn't seem too Asian.
 *  And I laughed because I thought she was being ironic.
-*  And she was like, No, I'm serious.
+*  And she was like, no, I'm serious.
 *  And she pulled out her CV and was like, I've been wondering, can I keep chess and math
 *  club on here?
 *  Or do those seem too Asian?